 Hello dear smoothie lovers! 😀

 As you might have heard, kale is great for your health.
-But, honestly speaking, I still don’t know how to cook it properly or what to really do with it…unless we are talking smoothies.
-Since I am too lazy to look up kale recipes, I prefer having this vitaminous superfood in my smoothies rather than in my food.
+But, honestly speaking, I still don’t know how to cook it properly or what to really do with it… unless we are talking smoothies.
+I can readily admit that I am too lazy to look up kale recipes, so I prefer having this vitamin-packed superfood in smoothies.
 One of the great things about kale is that it doesn’t really taste much at all.
 This means that adding a little kale to your fruit smoothie won’t spoil the taste or anything – you simply get the superpowers of kale without any hassle.
-So if you are a picky eater, or if someone in your family is one, don’t worry!
+So if you are a picky eater or if someone in your family is one, don’t worry!
 You won’t feel a (green) thing 😜

 - 2 kiwifruits

 - 2 apples (or bananas if you prefer a sweeter smoothie)

 - 1 cup kale (shredded kale leaves, stem removed)